ahoffer/osgi/06-sieve-provider/README.md

 ### Step 09 - Query using service properties and a filter string
 - OSGi uses a query language called LDAP filters.
 We will use and LDAP filter to get the the sieve service provider.
 The LDAP `"(algo=sieve)"`
 - There are no handy shortcut methods for us.
-First, get the service reference using the LDAP filter.
+We have to access the system bundle context using the predined property `$.context`.
+Try:

+      $.context getServiceReferences api.Factorizer "(algo=sieve)"

+The command returns an array of service references.
+It should have one element, the reference to the sieve provider.
+Let's check how many elements in the array -- it should be 1.

+     ($.context getServiceReferences api.Factorizer "(algo=sieve)") length

+Get the first element, index 0, of the array (the service reference) and store it in a "shell" variable:

-`sref=($.context getServiceReferences api.Factorizer "(algo=sieve)") 0`
+    sref=($.context getServiceReferences api.Factorizer "(algo=sieve)") 0

-The command `getServiceReferences` return a list, so we have to append a `0` to ask for its first element.

-Then get the actual service object:
+Now get the actual provider object and store it in another shell variable:

       provider=$.context getService $sref